Skip Navigation

 5 Treatment is a clinical intervention—which may include psychotherapy, medication, and/or counseling—addressed at lessening or eliminating the symptoms of a mental health disorder.

 6 The coronavirus pandemic affected the 2019–20 data collection activities.
 The change to virtual schooling and the adjusted school year may have impacted the data collected by SSOCS.
-Readers should use caution when comparing 2019–20 estimates with those from earlier years.
+Readers should use caution when comparing 2019–20 estimates with those from other years.
 For more information, see Crime, Violence, Discipline, and Safety in U.S. Public Schools in 2019–20: Findings From the School Survey on Crime and Safety (NCES 2022-029; https://nces.ed.gov/pubs2022/2022029.pdf).

 Related Tables and Figures: (Listed by Release Date)